ColtonBeery/Digital_Clock/README.md

 	+ Push up/down buttons to increment and decrement time, respectively.

++ When Switch SW0 is up, the clock will display in military time (00:00 to 23:59).
+When SW0 is down, the clock will display in AM/PM time (12:00 AM to 11:59 PM).

-+ LED 0 is the AM/PM indicator.
-If LED 0 is on, then the current time is in PM.
+	+ LED LD0 is the AM/PM indicator.
+If LED 0 is on, then the current time is HH:YY PM.
 </details>